Skip to content

 Explore fall colors in Sun Valley.
 Photo credit: Sara Sheehy.

 Grab a bite to eat and a local brew or spirit at Warfield Distillery & Brewery, whose James Beard Award-winning chef elevates pub fare into elegant dishes.
-Spend the night in the center of town at The Limelight, or camp at The Meadows.
+Spend the night in the center of town at The Limelight or camp at The Meadows.

-From hot springs to one of the world’s largest calderas, this road trip through southeast and eastern Idaho is full of surprises.
+From hot springs to one of the world’s largest calderas, this fall road trip through southeast and eastern Idaho is full of surprises.
 Begin the journey in the town of Lava Hot Springs, where over 2.5 million gallons of water a day flow from an underground spring into the gravel-bottom hot pools of the same name.
-Save your soak for when the sun goes down; the stargazing is incredible.
+Save your soak for when the sun goes down—the stargazing is incredible.

 Lava Hot Springs Hot Pools at sunset.